SumoLogic/sumologic-documentation/docs/dashboards-new/scheduled-report.md

     * **Weekly.** Choose a particular day of the week.
     * **Monthly.** Choose which day of which week of the month you want the report to be sent.

-    **Time:** Choose the time of day you want the dashboard to be sent.
+    **Time.** Choose the time of day you want the dashboard to be sent.

     **Time Zone.** Choose your time zone.